-In addition, in connection with the Sunoco merger and Holdco restructuring, we became a co-obligor of the following outstanding senior notes and debentures of Sunoco, which we refer to collectively as the Sunoco senior notes:
+In addition to the above indebtedness, as of March 31, 2015, we are a co-obligor of the following outstanding senior notes and debentures of Sunoco, which we refer to collectively as the Sunoco senior notes:

-- \$250 million in principal amount of 9.625% Senior Notes due 2015; - \$400 million in principal amount of 5.75% Senior Notes due 2017; - \$250 million in principal amount of 4 7/8% Senior Notes due 2014; and - \$65 million in principal amount of 9.00% Debentures due 2024.
+- \$250 million in principal amount of 9.625% Senior Notes due 2015 (which were repaid in full at maturity on April 15, 2015); - \$400 million in principal amount of 5.75% Senior Notes due 2017; and - \$65 million in principal amount of 9.00% Debentures due 2024.

-Our other subsidiaries, Transwestern, Southern Union, Panhandle and Sunoco Logistics (through its subsidiaries, Sunoco Operations and Sunoco Marketing), also have outstanding debt as described below.
+Our other subsidiaries, Transwestern, Panhandle, Sunoco Logistics (through its subsidiaries, Sunoco Logistics Partners Operations L.P., or Sunoco Operations, and Sunoco Marketing), Sunoco LP and Regency, also have outstanding debt as described below.

 The failure by us and our subsidiaries to comply with the various restrictive and affirmative covenants of our respective debt agreements could require us and our subsidiaries to repay outstanding debt prior to its maturity and could negatively affect our and our subsidiaries' ability to incur additional debt.
-Various of our and our subsidiaries' debt agreements require us and our subsidiaries to measure certain financial tests and covenants quarterly and, as of September 30, 2012, we and our subsidiaries were in compliance with all of the covenants, including the financial requirements, tests, limitations, and covenants related to financial ratios, under our respective existing debt agreements.
+Various of our and our subsidiaries' debt agreements require us and our subsidiaries to measure certain financial tests and covenants quarterly and, as of March 31, 2015, we and our subsidiaries were in compliance with all of the covenants, including the financial requirements, tests, limitations, and covenants related to financial ratios, under our respective existing debt agreements.